-The University of Virginia (UVA) Cancer Center’s mission is to reduce the burden of cancer for the patients of today through skilled, integrated, and compassionate care, and to eliminate the threat of cancer for the patients of tomorrow through research and education in an environment that promotes diversity and equity.
+The University of Virginia (UVA) Cancer Center’s mission is to reduce the burden of cancer for the patients of today through skilled, integrated, and compassionate care, and to eliminate the threat of cancer for the patients of tomorrow through research and education in an environment that promotes diversity, equity, and inclusion.

 The UVA Cancer Center was founded in 1984, received its NCI designation in 1987, and was recognized as an NCI-designated comprehensive cancer center beginning in 2022.

 Research at UVA Cancer Center

-The UVA Cancer Center draws more than 165 members from 25 departments in the Schools of Medicine, Nursing, and Engineering, along with the College of Arts and Sciences.
-The scientific activities are organized into four research programs: Cancer Biology, Molecular Genetics and Epigenetics, Cancer Therapeutics, and Cancer Prevention and Population Health.
+The UVA Cancer Center draws more than 185 members from 25 departments in the Schools of Medicine, Nursing, Engineering, Data Science, and Education, along with the College of Arts and Sciences.

 The UVA Cancer Center has long been recognized as a premier institution in basic cancer research, with substantial contributions to the understanding of cancer cell and molecular biology.
 In particular, the center has contributed to the discovery of cancer-causing genes, tumor antigens, epigenetic regulation, and groundbreaking work in "drugging” the “undruggable” cancer targets.